nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/work-and-workmanager.md

 {{! /excerpt}}

+## Implementations

+There are two implementations of the WorkManager: the in-memory `WorkManagerImpl` and the [StreamWorkManager]({{page page='nuxeo-stream'}}#stream-workmanager).
+The only implementation that persists the works and is cluster-aware is the `StreamWorkManager`.
+It has been introduced in Nuxeo 9.3 and is based on Nuxeo Stream.
+The in-memory implementation should not be used in production.

 ## Work Instance

 The code to be executed asynchronously must be implemented in an [`AbstractWork`](http://community.nuxeo.com/api/nuxeo/release-8.2/javadoc/org/nuxeo/ecm/core/work/AbstractWork.html) subclass.
 In theory you could just implement [`Work`](http://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/work/api/Work.html) yourself but this is strongly discouraged, for forward-compatibility reasons.